Meshack Lufile

-Meshack Wandja Lufile (born October 21, 1992) is a Canadian professional basketball player for KTP of the Korisliiga.
+Meshack Wandja Lufile (born October 21, 1992) is a Canadian professional basketball player for Slavia Prague of the National Basketball League in the Czech Republic.
 Born in Burlington, Ontario Lufile made his professional debut with Aris Leeuwarden of the Dutch Basketball League.
 In July 2020, Meshack launched his official website to keep fans up to date about his career.

 Professional career

 On June 16, 2016, Lufile signed with Aris Leeuwarden of the Dutch Basketball League.
 Lufile re-signed for a second year with Aris in July 2017.
 On November 9, 2017, Lufile was released by Aris.

 On December 30, 2017, Lufile signed with the Island Storm, a team based in his native country in the National Basketball League of Canada.
 He joined the Halifax Hurricanes in 2018.
 He joined the Guelph Nighthawks of the Canadian Elite Basketball League for its inaugural season in 2019.
 Lufile joined CSM Miercurea Ciuc of the Romanian league in 2019.
 He averaged 16.2 points and 9.0 rebounds per game.
 On August 23, 2021, Lufile signed with the Reading Rockets of the English NBL.

 On July 26, 2024, Lufile signed with KTP of the Korisliiga.